-#6 Young physician's story.
 This is the personal statement of a future physician.
 I have had the pleasure to know him since his senior year of college.
-I look forward to teaching him as an M3 (third year medical student) in the near future.
+I look forward to teaching him as an M3 (third-year medical student) shortly.

-In regard to my personal journey, after graduating from college with slightly subpar qualifications, I knew I needed to prove to myself that I am an excellent candidate for your school.
+Regarding my journey, after graduating from college with slightly subpar qualifications, I knew I needed to prove to myself that I am an excellent candidate for your school.
 The vehicle I chose to strengthen my application has afforded me many opportunities to grow and expand my knowledge base and experience.
-I now have insight into the neuro-physiologic pathways of addiction and feel this knowledge will make me a more compassionate physician.
+I now have insight into the neurophysiologic pathways of addiction and feel this knowledge will make me a more compassionate physician.

 I was employed all through high school and college to help with family expenses.
 I understand working hard and achieving goals.
 I remain active in sports and enjoy running, swimming, and weightlifting.
 I have two siblings in college, one in high school, and two in middle school; I am pleased to say they are doing well and remain very important in my life.

 Thank you for reading this story.
-My hope is to share the positive side of why physicians go through the grueling years of medical school and residency training earning the privilege to take care of patients on their own at the end of their educational journey.
-They know however, that the learning continues for the remainder of their life!
+I hope to share the positive side of why physicians go through the grueling years of medical school and residency training earning the privilege to take care of patients on their own at the end of their educational journey.
+They know, however, that the learning continues for the remainder of their life!